MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 ### Clients and services that support unified labeling

-To confirm whether the clients and services you use support unified labeling, refer to their documentation to check whether they can use sensitivity labels that are published from the Microsoft 365 compliance center.
+To confirm whether the clients and services you use support unified labeling, refer to their documentation to check whether they can use sensitivity labels that are published from the Microsoft 365 Compliance center.

 ##### Clients that currently support unified labeling include: